 Like I said, a good template can make your home lab a lot easier to deal with !!
 If you have any other tips/tricks or hints feel free to leave them in the comments section.

-3 Responses to “vSphere 5–How to Deploy from Template”
+3 thoughts on “vSphere 5–How to Deploy from Template”